What is spiritual direction?

 CWOW is offering one-on one-spiritual direction to all members and regular attenders.
 This includes five (5) one-hour sessions per year.
 Please email Sharon Henthorn-Iwane if you are interested in spiritual direction or have any questions.

 Sharon Henthorn-Iwane has over twenty years of experience leading others in prayer.
-In addition to general spiritual direction, she is completing a three-year course on becoming an Ignatian spiritual director through the Pierre Favre program.
+In addition to general spiritual direction, she has completed a three-year course on becoming an Ignatian spiritual director through the Pierre Favre program.
 She is also an iconographer.
 You can see some examples of her work here.